DorsaRoh/multi-style-transfer/README.md

-# Neural Style Transfer
+# Multiple Image Neural Style Transfer

 ### What is it?

-Style transfer is the synthesis of two images, creating an output that has the content of one image and the style of the other.
+Multiple style transfer is the synthesis of multiple images, creating an output that has the content of one image and the styles of  other images.

 ## How it Works

 ### Concept

-The goal of neural style transfer is to minimize how different the content and style are between two images.
-This involves taking the content of one image and blending it with the artistic style of another image.
+The goal of neural style transfer is to minimize how different the content and style are between images.
+This involves taking the content of one image and blending it with the artistic style of others.

 ### Prerequisite Knowledge